Inhomogeneous SSH models and the doubling of orthogonal polynomials: Inhomogeneous SSH model from the doubling procedure

 Following the construction used for the Chebyshev polynomials (see Eqs.~\eqref{eq:Qeven} and \eqref{eq:Qodd}), we define a new sequence of polynomials $(Q_n)^{2N}_{n=0}$ from $(R_n)^{N-1}_{n=0}$ as follows:

 Here, we use the convention, $\Jp_{N}=0$, $\Jm_{-1}=0$, and

 where $\tau_{0},\tau_2$ are parameters that need to satisfy certain constraints (see below).
-The $Q_n(x)$ polynomials allow one to diagonalize a generalization of the SSH model, as per the following proposition. \begin{prop} The vector $\bold{Q}(x)$, whose components $Q_0(x),Q_1(x),\dots, Q_{2N}(x)$ are defined by \eqref{eq:Qgen}, diagonalizes the $(2N+1)\times (2N+1)$ matrix
+The $Q_n(x)$ polynomials allow one to diagonalize the matrix $H^{(inh)}$ defined in Eq.~\eqref{eq:EigQinh} associated to an inhomogeneous SSH model, as we show in the following paragraph.